GraviBERT: Transformer-based inference for gravitational-wave time series: Results

 To contextualise our results, we compare \texttt{GraviBERT} with other approaches for gravitational wave parameter estimation.
 Since we focus on point estimates in this work, we compare with methods using similar inference targets rather than full neural posterior estimation frameworks.
 We should emphasise that direct comparisons with prior ML methods are complicated by differences in parameter dimensionality, waveform models, noise assumptions, signal duration, architectures, and hardware platforms.
 Several works focus on predicting only two intrinsic parameters (e.g., chirp mass and mass ratio), while others use neural density estimation to approximate full posterior distributions.
 Our model performs four-parameter regression $(m_1, m_2, \chi_{\mathrm{eff}}, d)$ with a hybrid CNN-Transformer architecture designed for representation learning and transferability.
 Most importantly, we have {\it not performed} a hyperparameter optimisation which could significantly improve the performance.
 Numerical comparisons should therefore be interpreted as contextual indicators rather than direct benchmarks.

-George \& Huerta (2018) \cite{george2018deep2_inference} demonstrated CNN-based parameter estimation achieving mean relative errors below 10\% for mass parameters on real LV data.
+George \& Huerta (2018) \cite{george2018deep2_inference} demonstrated CNN-based parameter estimation achieving mean relative errors below 10\% for mass parameters on real LVK data.
 Shen et al. (2022) \cite{shen2022deep} achieved 2 ms inference time using Bayesian neural networks trained on over 10 million waveforms for 4-parameter estimation, with relative errors of 7--12\% for masses and 5--13\% for remnant properties at SNR $\geq$ 15.

 Without a hyperparameter optimisation, \texttt{GraviBERT} achieves a single-event inference time of $10.6 \pm 0.5$ ms at batch size 1, corresponding to a throughput of approximately 94 events per second (see Table \ref{tab:benchmark}).
 More importantly, at higher batch sizes the model reaches a maximum throughput of 1895 events per second (0.48 ms per waveform at batch size 250, including MC Dropout for uncertainty quantification), demonstrating efficient parallel processing capabilities suitable for large-scale population studies and systematic analyses.
-This throughput substantially exceeds the effective rates of single-event methods like Shen et al. (2 ms per event, approximately 500 events per second assuming no batching overhead) and McLeod et al. (1.4 ms per event, approximately 714 events per second).
-While high-throughput detection pipelines can reach $10^4$ -- $2\cdot 10^4$ classifications per second \cite{gunny2022hls4ml}, these target binary detection rather than multi-parameter regression, making direct comparison inappropriate.
+This throughput substantially exceeds the effective rates of single-event methods like Shen et al. (2 ms per event, approximately 500 events per second assuming no batching overhead).
 With a throughput of 1895 events per second, \texttt{GraviBERT} can process GW detections in real-time, exceeding projected ET peak detection rates ($\sim 50$ events/s) by approximately 40$\times$.
 The single-event latency of 10.6 ms is well below the sub-second requirements for rapid electromagnetic follow-up alerts.

 We remind that we did not perform hyperparameter optimisation, as our aim was to introduce the architecture and demonstrate that (i) BERT-style masked pretraining greatly speeds up convergence and improves accuracy, (ii) pretrained models enable strong transfer learning, and (iii) hybrid CNN-Transformer models capture the essential features of the GW signals studied in this work.
 These strategies support both point estimation and Bayesian inference.